 A FINE ROMANCE … WITH DOROTHY FIELDS Lyricist Dorothy Fields is overlooked among her contemporaries Gershwin, Hart, Berlin, Porter, Mercer.
 What a shame!
 Her work is notable not only for the timelessness of her writing, but for her perseverance as a woman within an industry notorious for its glass ceiling.
 Fields proved she could stand equally with the greatest writers of her generation.
 Upon this centennial of her birth, we’ll discover her creativity spanning six decades, with classic moments on record and film from the 20’s-30’s (I Can’t Give You Anything But Love, On The Sunny Side of the Street, Don’t Blame Me, The Way You Look Tonight) to the 60’s-70’s (Big Spender, If My Friends Could See Me Now, It's Not Where You Start, It's Where You Finish).
 Concert up to 2 hours

-THE GOLDEN AGE OF BROADWAY: BERLIN TO BERNSTEIN Re-live the extraordinary decades of the 1920s through 1950s when some of the greatest composers America has ever known created their musical comedy and musical drama masterpieces, including Berlin, Gershwin, Kern, Porter, Arlen, Harburg, Rodgers, Hart, Hammerstein and much more.
-One hour, 1.5 hour or 2 hour concert.
+THE GOLDEN AGE OF BROADWAY: BERLIN TO BERNSTEIN Re-live the extraordinary decades of the 1920s through 1950s when some of the greatest composers America has ever known created their musical comedy and musical drama masterpieces, including Berlin, Gershwin, Kern, Porter, Arlen, Harburg, Rodgers, Hart, Hammerstein and much more.Concert up to 2 hours.

 GOLDEN MUSICAL MOMENTS A delightful varied cabaret concert of songs and stories from popular music, stage, film, and more.
 A marvelous trip in time through some of America's most memorable musical moments.
 Any length desired